sonia194/Anomaly-detection-in-Manufacturing/README.md

 - U-Net 2D (segmentation method)
 - CAE

-A lot of thank you to my team partner
+A lot of thanks to my team partner

 #joelf93